 What if I change my mind about my course?

 If you start a course and decide that it's not for you, you can always change your degree.
 You may even be able to get academic credit for subjects you've already completed.

-Talk to staff in your faculty as soon as possible to avoid academic or financial penalties.
+Talk to staff in your college as soon as possible to avoid academic or financial penalties.